Uriarra Village, Australian Capital Territory: Uriarra Crossing

-Uriarra Crossing is a low level bridge over the Murrumbidgee River on Uriarra Road to the north, providing an alternative route to Weston Creek and Belconnen.
+Uriarra Crossing is a low level bridge over the Murrumbidgee River on Uriarra Road to the north, providing an alternative route to Molonglo Valley and the rest of Canberra.

 A punt operated the crossing from around 1860.
 A bridge was constructed and officially opened on 5 October 1901.
 That bridge was swept away in the floods of 1922, and for a time was not to be rebuilt due to the proximity of the Cotter Bridge.
 A new bridge was eventually reconstructed, and opened for traffic on 28 March 1936.

 Geology

 Rocks from the Uriarra area are from the Silurian period.
-Uriarra Volcanics appear north west of the Winslade fault.
+Uriarra Volcanics appear northwest of the Winslade fault.
 It consists of dacite lava flows and pyroclastic deposits of tuff.
-A fine ashstone bed called Tarpaulin Creek Ashstone Member outcrops in a distorted north south line acts as a marker.
+A fine ashstone bed called Tarpaulin Creek Ashstone Member outcrops in a distorted north-south line acts as a marker.
 Tuff and flows above and below the ashstone member contain obvious pink feldspar crystals.
-The tuff shows bedding, and the flows have banded flow structure.
+The tuff shows bedding, and the flows have a banded flow structure.
 The Cotter Porphyry to the north of the Cotter Dam is actually a dacite flow.
 There is a limestone lens north of Uriarra Crossing.
 The outcrop goes from Mountain Creek Road in the west to the Murrumbidgee River in the east.
-It extends a few kilometers to the north of the ACT border and south to the Winslade Fault near the Cotter River.
-A wedge of limestone extends to the south south west including Pierces Creek.
+It extends a few kilometres to the north of the ACT border and south to the Winslade Fault near the Cotter River.
+A wedge of limestone extends to the south southwest including Pierces Creek.